ruifm/gitlinker.nvim/README.md

   -- disable highlight by setting a value equal or less than 0 highlight_duration = 500,

+  -- user command
+  command = {
+    -- to copy link to clipboard, use: 'GitLink'
+    -- to open link in browser, use bang: 'GitLink!'
+    -- to use blame router, use: 'GitLink blame'
+    -- to use browse router, use: 'GitLink browse' (which is the default router) name = "GitLink",
+    desc = "Generate git permanent link",
+  },

+  --- @deprecated please use to 'GitLink'
   -- key mapping
   mapping = {
     -- copy git link to clipboard